vorenus85/pizzah-laravel/README.md

-# 🍕 Project Name – Pizzah WebShop
+# 🍕 PPizzah WebShop - Laravel Project

 This project is a web application built with **Laravel 12**.
 The purpose of this documentation is to help developers set up and run the project in a local development environment.